Beginner training plan: How to run a 5K

-Let’s look at gear first (not-so-secretly our favourite topic).
-Make sure you have shoes, bras and running clothes that will hold up not just for the race but for all the miles you’re going to put into training beforehand.
+Let’s look at gear first.
+Make sure you have shoes, bras, and running apparel that will hold up not just for the race but for all the miles you’re going to put into training beforehand.
 Find reliably comfortable pieces and plan your race-day outfit in advance so you can take it for a test run.
-Don’t wear anything new on race day — the road to the finish line is paved with rashes, blisters and chafing in unspeakable places from previously untested gear.
+Don’t wear anything new on race day — the road to the finish line is paved with rashes, blisters, and chafing in unspeakable places from previously untested gear.

 On that note, many runners find it helpful to experiment with their diets in the weeks leading up to a race.
 What you eat before a 5K is important.
 Use your training period to figure out how to avoid GI distress on the run and pinpoint what gives you energy to perform your best.